marnec/ML/docs/pages/ML-4.5-linregImplementation.md

 explained_variance_score(y_test, y_pred)
 ```

-    0.7663988971402916

 ## Pytorch
 Whereas `scikit-learn` is a high-level library, `Pytorch` is has a much lower-level approach.
 Many of the things that in `scikit-learn` happen under the hoods, in `Pytorch` need to be done manually.

+The steps for training a model in Pytorch as defined in [Pytorch documentation](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html#sphx-glr-beginner-blitz-neural-networks-tutorial-py) are

+1. Load Dataset
+2. Make Dataset Iterable
+3. Create Model Class
+4. Instantiate Model Class
+5. Instantiate Loss Class
+6. Instantiate Optimizer Class
+7. Train Model

 The main entry point of the framework is the `torch` module